kristinalillie/recipes/recipes/kale-citrus-salad.md

 ## Instructions

 Wash kale, rip up into a bowl.
 Pour on lemon juice.
 Mix together lemon juice and Kale.
 Slice tomato, cucumber and separate oranges.
 Add to kale and lemon salad.
 Drizzle on olive oil.
+Makes two salads.